 Our residents and their interests are a rich resource here at University Commons.
-Committees made up of residents provide valuable assistance to the Board of Directors and the community in accomplishing the vital functions ofthe Association.
+Committees made up of residents provide valuable assistance to the Board of Directors and the community in accomplishing the vital functions of the Association.
 They allow UC residents to participate fully in Association activities and the committee members, in turn, inform other residents of community plans and events.

 Besides Committees, there are many special interest groups that have been formed.
 These are open to any resident wishing to participate.
 Occasionally a resident is a member of an outside club or group that wishes to use our facilities.
-Many groups have taken advantage of this opportunity. lastly there are needs for a special committee fora limited amount of time.
+Many groups have taken advantage of this opportunity.

 A description of our committees and groups follows.